robertwatkins/playground-robert/README.md

 **genetic**
 An experiment in writing a genetic algorithm to [simulate the 'sine' function using a polynomial equation](https://plus.google.com/u/0/102247002918593029402/posts/DmRRRkDeGrg?pid=6007141866236681474&oid=102247002918593029402).
 It was written in TCL and used ImageMagik to create an animated gif of the results.

+**ouCapstone**
+Sample code and documents for presentations given to the OU CS Capsone class

 **plugin**
 The beginnings of a 'secure note' plugin.
 The initial version is for Chrome, though not functional at this point.